Back to All Events

 We’re in London, in autumn 1594.
 It’s William Shakespeare’s town, of course – Romeo and Juliet and A Midsummer Night’s Dream will soon be seen on stage.
 Enter poet Richard Barnfield, a twenty-year-old university graduate who has spent the summer consuming all the louche and homoerotic literature he can find.
 He’s ready to try something that Elizabethan England has never seen before – passionate, explosive poems that refuse to apologise for same-sex desire.

 Four centuries later, prepare to meet Barnfield’s astonishing queer verse in an entirely new form.
-A surprise well known actor will bring England’s first queer poet laureate to life in new musical settings written and accompanied by acclaimed composer-pianist Joseph Atkins.
+Actor-musician Harry Waller will bring England’s first queer poet laureate to life in new musical settings written and accompanied by acclaimed composer-pianist Joseph Atkins.
 Our guide through Barnfield’s world is Will Tosh, author of the 2025 Theatre Book of the Year Straight Acting: The Many Queer Lives of William Shakespeare

 If It Be Sin reveals Barnfield’s dazzling rise, instant notoriety, and sudden fall – as well as his expunging from the canon by homophobic critics.
 It’s a celebration in song of a rediscovered queer voice, who speaks urgently to us from the golden age of Shakespeare.